Synonym(s): Mediterranean Gecko,

 U.S. Present: The Mediterranean gecko has firmly established populations in Florida and the Florida Keys and has also spread to other states such as: Arizona, California, Louisiana, Alabama, Texas, and is expected to continue north.

 Distribution in Texas: Hemidactylus turcicus has been recorded throughout much of East and South Texas, but notable gaps exist in its distribution, such as the apparent absence from the panhandle with the exception of Lubbock County.

 May be confused with the Indo-Pacific Gecko, Hemidactylus garnotii, although the Mediterranean gecko has bumpy skin while the Indo-Pacific gecko has smooth skin.

-While no long-term negative effect is associated with the Mediterranean gecko invasion, not much action has been put into the gecko's management.
+Possibly because it is unclear whether there are any long-term negative effects associated with the Mediterranean gecko invasion, not much action has been put into the gecko's management.
 What is known, however, is that the gecko is strongly resistant to insecticides and other pesticides, so their use is not recommended. ***These geckos are not venomous or aggressive, and are easy to capture by hand.
 If they do bite, the bite is weaker than that of a native anole lizard and should not raise concern.***